Flying to GDL

 I feel like I should be familiar with Orozco, but the only Mexican muralist I knew about was Diego Rivera.
 I saw much of Rivera’s work when I was in Mexico City last year, and I admired it quite a lot.
 But Orozco’s work is far more dramatic, more passionate, darker, and more pessimistic than Rivera’s.
 And I found it moved me and affected me more deeply than Rivera’s.
 (Upon further research I learned that Orozco did the original illustrations for John Steinbeck’s novel The Pearl.

 Before the day was over, Ricardo would show me several more Orozco murals, at the Government Palace for the state of Jalisco, and the frescoes in the Instituto Cultural Cabañas, widely considered to be his masterpiece.

 After Ricardo parked in the historic center, we did quite a bit of walking.
 The heart of the city is the Cathedral.
-It’s surrounded by four plazas: Plaza Guadalajara, Plaza de Armas, Plaza de la Liberación, and Rotonda de los Jaliscienses Ilustres.
+Four plazas surround it: Plaza Guadalajara, Plaza de Armas, Plaza de la Liberación, and Rotonda de los Jaliscienses Ilustres.
 This last is a monument honoring famous people from Jalisco.
 I never heard of any of them—except José Clemente Orozco.
-I asked Ricardo if there are anyone from Jalisco would be considered world-famous.
+I asked Ricardo if anyone from Jalisco is potentially world-famous.
 He said maybe some soccer stars.